crisglav/discover-eeg/README.md

 * Download the [BCT toolbox](https://sites.google.com/site/bctnet/)
 * Update the path of the toolboxes in `params_example.json`

+### Test data
+You can download an EEG test dataset in BIDS format here: https://osf.io/mru42/

 ### Executing the pipeline
 * Read the `params_example.json` file and change the settings according to your needs.
 The minimum parameters that need to be specified are:
     * Your study name